tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 ## Tool-specific artefact formats

-DIGSI 5 stores projects in XML-based formats that can be extracted and analysed.
-The projects contain protection settings, settings change history, and metadata about when the project was last modified.
-An investigator can parse a DIGSI project file post-incident to extract the configuration and see what it was supposed to deploy.
-AcSELerator stores settings in a database format that can be exported to human-readable CSV or XML.

-For SCADA tools, the format varies (GE SCADA, Siemens, Schneider all use different formats), but they usually store configuration in databases or text-based formats that can be exported and analysed.
-A complete forensic analysis of an engineering workstation involves exporting all project files and configuration databases to a neutral format so they can be reviewed and compared against official baselines.
+DIGSI 5 keeps its projects as XML, AcSELerator as an exportable database, and the SCADA tools each in their own format, but the forensic move is the same across them: extract the project files and configuration databases to a neutral form, read out what each was set to deploy, and compare it against the official baseline.

 The metadata in project files is often revealing.
 DIGSI projects store the name of the user who last edited the file, the timestamp of the edit, and sometimes version information.
 If a project file shows it was edited by an engineer who